sfazli96/final_project-cinemacenter/Readme.md

  Please follow Additional Instructions first before running the server.

 ### Steps to run Docker
- Step 1: First build the docker image with this command: `docker build --tag (name of the docker tag)`, example: `docker build --tag node-docker`
+ Step 1: First build the docker image with this command: `docker build --tag (name of the docker tag) .`, example: `docker build --tag node-docker .`

  Step 2: Then check that the docker image has been built: docker images